josephmate/OdinCodeBrowser/README.md

 # Design Philosophy
 1. No javascript
 2. No javascript!!!
-3. Each page is static, so it can be efficiently host hosted
+3. Each page is static, so it can be efficiently hosted

 # How Do I Use This